 - Appropriate clothing (sports clothes in good taste will be appropriate for most of the conference.
-No cut offs, tank tops, or short shorts).
+No cut offs, tank tops, inappropriate words/images on attire or short shorts).

-- Girls – A “dressy” dress or suit will be appropriate for the Graduation and Awards Banquet on Thursday night.
+- Girls – a “dressy” dress or suit will be appropriate for the graduation banquet

-- Boys – Bring a suit or sport coat and tie for the Graduation and Awards Banquet on Thursday night.
+- Boys – a suit or sport coat and tie for the graduation banquet

-- Consider bringing some work-type clothing for your project training sessions, many of these will involve “hands-on” experiences with plants and animals.
+- Consider bringing some work-type clothing for your 4-H Project Classes as many of these will involve “hands-on” learning experiences with plants and animals

 Before coming to Junior High 4-H Academic Conference, you and your parents or guardians must sign the 4-H Activity and Event Acceptance Form (F 600), which is available from your county Extension office or the Tennessee 4-H Forms and Materials page).
 When you sign this form, you are agreeing to follow all rules set up for the event.